 You can pick up a single design for between $7 and $35.
 Rates go up the more revisions you ask for.
 Even the more established designers only seem to be charging $60 – $80 per design.

 Looking at that cost, and say a $5 profit per T-Shirt, you’d have to wonder whether they could design something good enough to sell the 12 – 16 T-shirts you’d need just to break even.

 T-shirt professional designers

-And finally, on design, you could go the more professional designers route.
+And finally, on design, you could go the more professional designer route.
 We found this article early on when looking at tips on designing T-shirts.

 It’s a decent read.